 Today, we brought our Riverside wrongful termination attorney from the JML Law to outline how to present your employment case to a lawyer in order to speed up the process and get compensation as soon as possible.

 An intro – that is, a brief description of your wrongful termination case – matters the most when contacting a lawyer.
-No matter how tempting it may be to tell an attorney every single detail right away, you need to get his/her attention with the brief description of your case first.
+No matter how tempting it may be to tell an attorney every single detail right away, you need to get his/her attention with a brief description of your case first.

 Attorneys are busy people, and their phones are ringing off the hook, so in order to understand whether or not your case is worthy, a Riverside wrongful termination lawyer needs to assess the legal value of your case right away, from the very first seconds of your phone call.

-This is a good example of how to briefly describe your case to a lawyer and then move on to discussing the details: “I have been working at this company for 5 years, and my performance reviews have been excellent.
+This is a good example of how to briefly describe your case to a lawyer and then move on to discuss the details: “I have been working at this company for 5 years, and my performance reviews have been excellent.
 But there has been a change in leadership recently and my new employer treated me unfairly because I am a Hispanic worker before firing me.”

 When speaking to an attorney, it is essential to be specific when describing your employer’s actions or behavior that you believe to be discriminatory, retaliatory or harassment.

 Instead of using generic descriptions such as “My employer sexually harassed me at work,” or “My employer made a discriminatory comment in the workplace,” be more specific and tell an attorney “My employer grabbed my thighs under my desk” or “My employer openly complained that ‘white employees work harder than Hispanic ones’ and everyone in the workplace heard it.”